Isysxp/PDP11-on-the-M5-Core/README.md

 To add a new image, make sure that the the extension is either .RK05 for RK boot or .RL02 for an RL01/2 boot.
 This extension and the file size are used to determine if the image is an RL01, RL02 or RK11 and to select the correct bootstrap.
 NB the emulation is a PDP11/40 with 18 bit addressing and only kernel and user space.
 It will not run 22 bit OSs or those that need I/D mapping etc. However, it will run RSX11/M 4.6 and RSTS/E V9 which were still used in the early 90's.
-In the images directory is an RT11 V5 image to run Multi-user Basic.
-The defualt boot is to the SJ monitor.<br>
+In the images directory is an RT11 V5 image to run Multi-user Basic (New_RT11_5_XM.RL01).
+The default boot is to the SJ monitor.<br>
-To give this a try:<br>
+To give this a try, connect to the 2 telnet ports (23 and 2000), select the image as above, press 'Boot'<br>
 .r mubas

 WARNING: DATE NOT SET